FreeRTOS/FreeRTOS/FreeRTOS/Test/VeriFast/smp/tasks/vTaskSwitchContext/README.md

     │   Contains config files for the proof.
 The proof assumes a setup for │   RP2040.
     │
-    ├── sdks/pico-sdk
+    ├── pico-sdk
-    │   Contains the Pico sdk referenced by the proof setup.
+    │   Contains headers from the Pico sdk referenced by the proof setup.
-    │   Some files are annotated with VeriFast contracts.
-Further, they contain │   code VeriFast cannot parse and that we had to adapt.
-Hence, we currently │   use a fork of the Pico sdk repository until the corresponding VeriFast │   issues have been fixed.
+    │   Some files contain parts we had to rewrite so that VeriFast would parse │   them.
     │
     ├── src
     │   Contains the source  files used by our proof.